Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Louisiana does not require separate state registration for recreational or standard commercial drones beyond FAA registration.
-However, agricultural drone operators must register each drone with the Louisiana Department of Agriculture and Forestry (RS 3:44).
+Louisiana does not require separate state registration for recreational or commercial drones beyond FAA registration.
+Agricultural commercial drone operations must be registered with the Louisiana Department of Agriculture and Forestry under RS 3:41–48.

-Not required by Louisiana law, but commercial operators should carry $1 million general liability insurance per industry standards.
+Not required by state law, but commercial operators typically need $1 million general liability insurance for client work.

 6